These homemade energy bars are just 3 ingredients and easy to make and customize. They make a great afternoon pick-me-up snack.

 - For other dried fruits, I usually use dried cranberries, apricots, cherries or blueberries.

-- For nuts, I usually use almonds, cashews and pecans.
+- For nuts, I usually use almonds, cashews, and pecans.
+You could also use walnuts or macadamia nuts.

 - The fruits and nuts are added to the paste until they are roughly chopped.

 - Press the mixture firmly into a pan to set and chill overnight.
-Once the bars are set, they are ready to cut and serve or store.
+Once the bars are set, they are ready to cut and serve or store them in an airtight container.

 - 2 cups pitted dried dates medjool preferred